Grate-Oracle-Lewot/GrateCrystal/README.md

 - Pokémon icons don't color on the nicknaming screen, moves screen, or Fly map

-- The Fearowbot makes the Fly icon palette screwy

 # FAQ

 Q) Why not more Pokémon?